 Breach of contract dispute concerning long-term data processing contracts ♦ Business tort and breach of contract matter involving financial institution’s handling of a small business loan used to finance purchase of real property ♦ Claim against financial institution for alleged aiding and abetting securities fraud and breach of fiduciary duty involving secondary insurance market ♦ Breach of contract case between operator and contractor over downhole cement operations and well damage ♦ Dispute between operator and trustee regarding effect upon a royalty trust of settlements of claims for underpaying oil and gas royalties ♦ Controversy involving purchase and sale of working interests in saltwater disposal wells and equity interest in operating company ♦ Breach of contract dispute involving engineering project for design and development of accelerator ♦ Breach of contract dispute involving change-of-control provisions of executive employment contract ♦ Fair Labor Standards Act claims ♦ Breach of contract case involving medical billing and collection ♦ Breach of contract and statutory prompt pay dispute concerning managed health care contract payments

-Deborah conducts arbitrations at her office in Dallas and at other locations that may be more convenient for the participants.
+Deborah conducts arbitrations at locations that are convenient for the participants.
 She is available to travel throughout Texas, nationally, and internationally.
+She also conducts virtual arbitrations.

 Contact us for specific information on fees for non-administered arbitrations.
 Fee information relating to Deborah’s participation in AAA arbitrations is available on the AAA website at https://www.adr.org/.